Tennis-Czech Pliskova finally reaches Wimbledon semi-finals | Sports-Games

 Tennis-Czech Pliskova finally reaches Wimbledon semi-finals

-That serve got her out of trouble when she faced three break points at 4-2 up in the second set and, although she squandered her first three match points in the next game, a forehand into the tramlines from Golubic handed victory to the Czech.
-"I feel like I am improving with every match and have improved my footwork.
+That serve got the 6-foot-1 Pliskova out of trouble when she faced three break points at 4-2 up in the second and, although she squandered her first three match points in the next game, a Golubic forehand into the tramlines handed victory to the Czech.
+"Everyone saw what the key was today...

-It took Karolina Pliskova almost a decade of trying before she finally reached the Wimbledon semi-finals with a rapid-fire 6-2 6-2 win over little-known Swiss Viktorija Golubic on Tuesday.
-Neither player had even made it to the last eight of the grasscourt major before this week but it was Czech Pliskova, a former world number one, who made her greater big-stage experience count on a floodlit Court One.
+Facing an onslaught of 116 mph missiles flying in from Karolina Pliskova, there was little Viktorija Golubic could have done to avoid the barrage on Tuesday as the Czech finally reached the Wimbledon semi-finals after almost a decade of trying.
+Neither player had reached the last eight of the grasscourt major before this week but it was big-hitting Pliskova, a former world number one, who made her greater big-stage experience count with a rapid-fire 6-2 6-2 win on a floodlit Court One.

 "Super happy to be through.
 It's my first semi-final.
 First time on this court this year.
-I had to work really hard to get to this court," said the 29-year-old, who can now look forward to a Centre Court date with either Tunisia's Ons Jabeur or Belarusian second seed Aryna Sabalenka.
+I had to work really hard to get to this court," said the 29-year-old, who can look forward to a Centre Court date with Belarusian second seed Aryna Sabalenka.
 "I am going to enjoy this moment, because it has never happened for me."

 It was a very noisy affair on Court One, but not because the players were creating a racket.
 The torrential downpour that kept hitting the translucent roof often drowned out the sound of the shots being exchanged by the players and after Golubic saved a break point to draw level at 2-2 in the first set her game unravelled spectacularly.